ayunas/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+    PropTypes are a type of filter on the properties passed down from parent to child components.
+It allows react to throw an error if the wrong type of property is passed down.

 - [ ] Describe a life-cycle event in React?
+    Because React Components can be added and removed from the DOM and are not permanent elements in the DOM, they have a lifecycle.
+The three phases in the lifecycle of a react component are Mounting / Updating / Unmounting.
+There are different methods built into React that can be utilized to perform different functions.
+For example, ComponentDidMount() is a lifecycle method that is executed immediately after the Render() is executed.
+It is a lifecycle method that is part of the Mounting phase.
+Data is loaded from an API using this method, because we want the page to have rendered components before loading the actual data.

 - [ ] Explain the details of a Higher Order Component?
+    A Higher Order component, or HOC, is simply a function that accepts as parameters React Components, and returns another component that enhances the component passed into it.
+It is used to add additional features to an existing component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+    1. CSS - you can create css files for each component, and simply import the file in the JS component file.
+    2. SCSS, a built in Preprocessor in the React Framework, allows you to perform more sophisticated and elegant css, with nesting CSS selectors, variables, mixins, etc.
+    3. Styled Components - using the styled-components library, you can create custom React components that are styling existing html elements.

 ## Project Setup